| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 .

-for the total number of (co)variances to be
+An integer for the total number of (co)variances to be

 estimated.

-indicating whether the ‘lambda’
+A logical indicating whether the ‘lambda’

 scale parameterization has been used.

-to indicate if the model is univariate or not.
+A logical to indicate if the model is univariate or not.

-Sparse matrices of class Matrix
+Sparse matrices of class Matrix that

 form the mixed model equations and do not change between iterations of